6.5 Full Failover

 A service provider can start a Cloud Failover Plan on behalf of a tenant

-Start the Failover Plan using the Cloud Connect Portal
+Start the Failover Plan using the Service Provider Console

-The tenant starts the procedure by connecting to the Veeam Cloud Portal and logging in with the received credentials:
+The tenant starts the procedure by connecting to the Veeam Service Provider Console and logging in with the received credentials:

-The login screen of the Veeam Cloud Connect Portal
+The login screen of the Veeam Service Provider Console

-6.40: The login screen of the Veeam Cloud Connect Portal
+6.37: The login screen of the Veeam Service Provider Console

-After the tenant has successfully logged into the portal, he can see his failover plan(s), safely stored at the service provider:
+Here, the tenant can see his failover plan(s), safely stored at the service provider:

 The list of available Cloud Failover Plans

-The tenant can now select one of the available cloud failover plans, and using the Start button on the top left, start it.
+The tenant can now select one of the available cloud failover plans, and using the Start button on the top, start it.
 The portal asks to the tenant the point in time the tenant wants to use as a restore point:

 Select the point in time to be used as a restore point